-All you need for this lovely looking frame is a box frame (so that it has enough room for the pegs), string, mini pegs and some backing paper of your choice.
+All you need for this lovely frame is a box frame, string, mini pegs and some backing paper of your choice.
 For the paper, I used my “Happy Mother’s Day” personalised paper from Pretty Gifted.
 It was difficult finding the perfect photograph but I eventually settled on this lovely old picture of my Mum, Dad and my two eldest siblings.

 I Heart Mum Lettering

-These pockets are a brilliant yet simple way of creating your own box for those smaller gifts.
+These pockets are a brilliant, yet simple, way of creating your own gift box for smaller gifts.
 All you need is a rectangle piece of paper and some washi tape.
-Fold the paper into a tube by connecting the two ends and tape together.
+Loosely roll the paper into a tube and tape together.
 With the piece of washi tape being vertical, tape the bottom ends together.
 Fill the pocket with your gift, then use some more washi tape to seal the top, creating a triangular shape.

-Whether you are looking to create your own envelope to go with your handmade card or something else, all you need to do is find an envelope you already have laying around at home and use that to create a template.
+Whether you are looking to create your own envelope to go with your handmade card or for a small gift, all you need to do is find an envelope you already have laying around at home and use that to create a template.
 Then just simply glue the edges together.